ofiwg/libfabric/man/fi_cxi.7.md

 The CXI provider checks for the following environment variables:

 *FI_CXI_ODP*
 : Enables on-demand paging.
+If disabled, all DMA buffers are pinned.

 *FI_CXI_ATS*
 : Enables PCIe ATS.
+If disabled, the NTA mechanism is used.

 *FI_CXI_ATS_MLOCK_MODE*
 : Sets ATS mlock mode.
 The mlock() system call may be used in conjunction with